mahlberg-lab/clic/doc/development.rst

 =====================

-Set-up of the development environment is very similar to a production environment, see README.rst for details.
-Specify ``CLIC_MODE="production"`` in your ``.local-conf``.
-This will stop CLiC from being started automatically so you can run in debug mode.
+Set-up of the development environment is very similar to a production environment, see README.rst for details on how to do this.

+The main difference is to use ``CLIC_MODE="development"`` (or not include any CLIC_MODE, development is default), in your ``.local-conf``.
+This will stop CLiC from being started automatically so you can run the server in debug mode with ``make start``.
 It will also disable NGINX's server cache so you won't get stale responses

 Client-side development
 -----------------------